zdravkov/kendo-docs/api/javascript/ui/treelist.md

 The URL of the server side proxy which will stream the file to the end user.

 A proxy will be used when the browser isn't capable of saving files locally.
-Such browsers are IE version 9 and lower and Safari.
+Such browsers are IE version 9 and lower, and Safari.

 The developer is responsible for implementing the server-side proxy.